Are you thinking about taking a day trip to Chichen Itza, Mexico? Awesome! A visit to Chichen Itza is a good idea!

 Let’s break down what there is to see and do and go inside Chichen Itza so you will be prepared for your Chichen Itza trip.

-You may also consider buying a guide book to help you know the historical background for each location.
+You may also consider buying a guidebook to help you know the historical background of each location.
 We bought Fodors.
 It had a nice map and some good information.

 El Castillo is what has made Chichen Itza one of the new seven wonders of the world.
 The pyramid was used as a temple to offer sacrifices.